 I had an interesting client this morning.
 An older woman who came to see me because she feels that she has no motivation to go out.
 She has lost interest in life.
 In fact she is afraid to go out.
 She is afraid of seeing old friends and feels that nobody likes her.

 Over the last year she has had to go to funeral after funeral as all the people of her generation and her mother's generation are dying.
 She got so tired of going to funerals that she just didn't want to go to any more.
 So she made excuses to not go.
 And now she is afraid to face the people who did go to the funerals.
 She thinks that they will all think badly of her.
 They might not say anything to her face, but she just knows that they think that she is putting herself above them.
-They think that she is arrogant and don’t want to be with her.
+They will think that she is arrogant and won’t want to be with her.

 I spent a long time talking with her, about her feelings, about her beliefs of what other people think of her.
 She is really driving herself to stay home because she's afraid that if she goes out she could meet one of her friends, one of her friends who went to the funerals.
 Her fear is that that friend will reject her because she didn't go to the funeral.